 Chapter 2 gives an overview of the Platone target groups and describes in which way the target group benefits from the Platone architecture.
 Chapter 3 explains the legislative and regulatory framework of Platone and its demos and gives recommendations on how the framework could be optimized.
-Chapter 4 is about the single Platone Key Exploitable Results, offered within the Platone architecture, with a reference to the target group and the corresponding exploitation strategy.
-Chapter 5 describes the demo sites, the responsible parties and the applied Platone solutions as well as the lessons learnt.
-The last chapter sums up the conclusions of Chapter 2-5.
+Chapter 4 is about the overall exploitation approach and impact of the Platone project.
+Chapter 5 outlines the single Platone KERs, offered within the Platone project, with a reference to the target group and the corresponding exploitation strategy.

+Chapter 6 describes the demonstrations, the responsible parties and the applied Platone solutions as well as the lessons learnt.
+The last chapter sums up the conclusions of Chapter 2-6.